Master

 In this course, students transcribe, organize and analyze language data and prepare a written description of phonological, morphosyntactic, or discourse features of the language.
 The course focuses on applying effective fieldwork methodologies.

-LING-LIN 4/586 Advanced Phonological Analysis
+LING 4/586 Advanced Phonological Analysis

-LING-LIN 4/580 Field Methods: Data Management & Analysis
+LING 4/580 Field Methods: Data Management & Analysis

-LING-LIN 4/560 Morphosyntax II
+LING 4/560 Morphosyntax II

 LING 685 Linguistic Academic Writing - ONLINE